chriserickson/dev-thoughts/hook-antipatterns.md

 1. I can see all of the _inputs_ to calculating a notional balance -- it needs a query that can power the currency converter, and some fields on the account.
 2. The calculation can be reused for different sets of accounts.

+## Conclusion

+Hooks, especially data-fetching-hooks-with-suspense have been around for a few years now, and I feel like the best practices are still being worked out.
+After working on several large code bases, I've become convinced that there are some huge pitfalls that are easy to fall into.
+Avoiding data fetching and global state access from hooks I think avoids a lot of them.